-Joined us for the 8th annual Stitches in Bloom Quilt Show at The Oregon Garden, January, the 23rd – 25th.
-The show will feature more than 100 beautiful quilts, vendors selling quilting wares, lectures by featured artists Cynthia Corbin and Patti Hempen, and demonstrations by quilting vendors.
+Stitches in Bloom is the last weekend in January, the 23rd – 25th from 10am to 4pm.
+The show will feature more than 100 beautiful quilts, vendors selling quilting wares, lectures by featured artist Cynthia Corbin and demonstrations by quilting vendors.

 Admission to the Quilt Show is included with Garden Admission: